What to expect when you arrive:

 We have clean proper restrooms with hot and cold water available for everyone.

 Some items you want to consider bringing: closed toed shoes or gum boots (we are a farm!); hat and sunscreen; long sleeves and pants.
-We have homemade ice cream and water for sale.
+We have homemade goodies (new for 2019 will be popsicles made from our berries), preserves and juice for sale.
 You are welcome to bring your own food although we ask that you not eat in the orchard (food safety reasons).

 See our Events page, Facebook, Instagram or Twitter for updates.